 JWF is a donor-advised fund of the Jewish Community Foundation of Greater MetroWest NJ (JCF).
 A donor-advised fund is a separately identified fund that is maintained and operated by a sponsoring organization.
 JCF provides portfolio management, makes office space available, and provides limited administrative support for JWF’s operations.
 JWF’s director is an employee of JCF.
-Three JWF Council Board members currently sit on the JCF Board of Directors.
+One JWF Council Board member currently sits on the JCF Board of Directors.